The Straight-To-Video Horror Masterpieces of the 1980s first published by Grolsch Filmworks

 Though his face is sometimes obscured behind a fake Santa beard, Harry is all too human, simultaneously embodying old-fashioned, honest-to-goodness decency and its unhinged punitive flipside.
 Harry is played by Brandon Maggart with the kind of range and intensity more usually associated with De Niro’s Travis Bickle from Taxi Driver or Joe Spinell’s Frank Zito from Maniac (1980) – the latter another superior slasher never released theatrically – than with the blankly cartoonish Jasons, Michaels and Freddies who would come to dominate the mainstream slashers.

-Like Maniac, Ruggero Deodato’s The House on the Edge of the Park would be refused a theatrical certificate by the BBFC, and subsequently banned as a ‘video nasty’ – but for a brief window before then, this provocative chiller was freely available on videotape (and rereleased in the new millennium with various cuts).
+Like Maniac, Ruggero Deodato’s The House at the Edge of the Park would be refused a theatrical certificate by the BBFC, and subsequently banned as a ‘video nasty’ – but for a brief window before then, this provocative chiller was freely available on videotape (and rereleased in the new millennium with various cuts).

 When Alex (David Hess) and his dim pal Ricky (Giovanni Lombardo Radice), blue-collar car repairmen from New York City, sort-of crash a small house party of wealthy socialites, their bored, decadent hosts are intent on toying with these bits of rough for their own amusement, until Alex, already established as a thief, rapist and murderer, turns the tables on his would-be superiors in a long, dark night of abuse and torture.
 Except that, like the poker match that forms the film’s centrepiece, the games being played here are loaded from the start, making Deodato’s extremely unpleasant drama a combustible clash of class from which nobody – not even the very well-groomed – can emerge looking pretty.

 If the casting of Hess as a thuggish sadist immediately evokes Wes Craven’s The Last House on the Left (1972), Deodato maintains that film’s social confrontation (not to mention its rapey aggression) while stripping away entirely its silly score and misplaced comedy.
-The results are unforgettably, unforgivably bleak and depraved.
+The results are unforgettably, unforgivingly bleak and depraved.

-If Antonio Marghenti’s Cannibal Apocalypse had stuck closer to its original Italian title Apocalypse Domani (literally “Apocalypse Tomorrow”), it probably wouldn’t have attracted the immediate attention of the same horror market that was drawn to Ruggero Deodato’s Cannibal Holocaust (1980) – and it also might not have been seized upon quite so fast by the Department of Public Prosecution as a ‘video nasty.’
+If Antonio Margheriti’s Cannibal Apocalypse had stuck closer to its original Italian title Apocalypse Domani (literally “Apocalypse Tomorrow”), it probably wouldn’t have attracted the immediate attention of the same horror market that was drawn to Ruggero Deodato’s Cannibal Holocaust (1980) – and it also might not have been seized upon quite so fast by the Department of Public Prosecution as a ‘video nasty.’

 Either way, its title is a clear play on Francis Ford Coppola’s Apocalypse Now (1979) – for while this might be a gory, sensationalist tale of infectious anthrophagy spread by veteran soldiers, it also, much like Bob Clark’s Deathdream (1974), uses these genre trappings to explore the lasting trauma of post-Vietnam America.
 The icing on the cake is that the scuzziest character (played by John Morghen, aka Giovanni Lombardo Radice) is named ‘Charlie Bukowski.’